The best wine matches for turbot

 Turbot is a luxurious fish you might well be serving over the holiday period, most probably roast or seared.
 But what sort of wine should you pair with it?

-Personally I prefer a white to a red - a serious white burgundy like the Sylvain Loichet Les Gréchons Ladoix 1er Cru 2013 we had on Christmas eve or an equally lush full-bodied white.
+Personally I prefer a white to a red - a serious white burgundy like the Sylvain Loichet Les Gréchons Ladoix 1er Cru 2013 we had on Christmas eve a couple of years ago or an equally lush full-bodied white.
 It’s often served with a deeply savoury sauce, sometimes with mushrooms that suits a white with some bottle age.

 * oaked white Rioja - consistently undervalued, rich savoury fish dishes like this are where white rioja comes into its own.